QASymphony/protractor-sample/README.md

 1. Git
 2. NodeJS 12+
 3. Protractor is installed globally via `npm install -g protractor`.
 After installation, check that protractor is working using command `protractor --version`
+4. Update webdriver via this command `webdriver-manager update`
-4. Clone this source code to your local machine at
+5. Clone this source code to your local machine at
     1. Mac or Linux: `/usr/local/var/protractor-sample`
     2. Windows: `D:\protractor-sample`